tevang/tutorials/create_alternative_protonations/README.md

 activate the water molecule for the nucleophilic attack, while the second member needs to be protonated in order to enhance the electrophilic nature of the substrate carbonyl group.

-To deactivate the `ete3` conda virtual environment and switch to your default:
+To deactivate the `pychimera` conda virtual environment and switch to your default:
-`source deactivate ete3`
+`source deactivate pychimera`